 The aforementioned Grantland has taken on a similar approach as well.
 For every 3,000 word column by Bill Simmons, there is a podcast or "30 for 30" short video on the Website that blends these types of formats.

 Other unique approaches to merge rich media and long-form text content also have emerged.
 For example, Contently, an editorial and engagement tracking startup, experimented with rich scrolling features on a long-form piece on the rebirth of the Brooklyn Nets.

 Marketers looking to bring in visuals to support specific pieces of long-form content can use tools such as Giphy to find relevant GIFs and free photo sites like UnSplash.

-Find a Content Topic You That Works and Make it Longer
+Find a Content Topic That Works and Make It Longer

 Brian Dean, founder of Backlinko, is one of several people in the content marketing space who argues you don't need to reinvent the wheel to create long-form pieces.

 One strategy for creating viral long-form content is finding content from publishers on the topic you're interested in that has already been linked backed to frequently.

 Some brands are creating content so good, it's a magnet for sharing.
 Tools like Moz's Open Site Explorer can help in the process by identifying highly linked to pieces of content that you can use as links in your piece and get the ball rolling with your narrative and outline.
 Topsy is another great tool for seeing who is sharing content on social media sites and across the Web on topics you want to cover.

 Long-Form Content as a Marketing and Sales Connector